saidunazar/saidunazar.github.io/README.md

 ## Portfolio
+> Always up for a challenge!

 Passionate front end developer with 6+ years of professional experience building efficient and scalable web applications.
 Proven ability to work in fast paced start up and corporate environments.
+Fueled by passion, I constantly focus to excel and upskill in my work.

 ## Skills